 Program milestones are defined in the WBS.
-Site Managers report the status of completion for each milestone to the ACPM on a monthly basis.
+Site Managers report the status of completion for each milestone to the CPM monthly.
 Any significant changes to milestone schedules are processed according to the change control procedure described later.

 5.2 Program Milestones